HOPLAB-LBP/hoplab-wiki/docs/research/fmri/analysis/fmri-andrea-workflow.md

 - **Registrations**: Verify the alignment between functional and anatomical images.
 - **Framewise Displacement (FD) Values**: Look for runs with unusually high FD values, as these may indicate motion artifacts or poor data quality.

-For more details, refer to:
+For more details, refer to the general guidelines outlined [here](fmri-prepocessing-qa.html#interpreting-fmriprep-and-mriqc-reports), and to the following links:

 - [fMRIPrep Output Confounds](https://fmriprep.org/en/stable/outputs.html#confounds)
 - [Video on Reviewing fMRIPrep Outputs](https://www.youtube.com/watch?v=fQHEKSzFKDc&list=PLIQIswOrUH6_szyxn9Fy-2cxd3vjlklde&index=3)